lmacakova/statistics/README.md

 - requirement.txt
 - .gitignore

-## How to work with jupyter notebook problems.ipynb:
+## How to work with Jupyter Notebook problems.ipynb:
 1. Clone the repository with:\
  bash
  ```